altesse-imena/altesse-imena/README.md

 ## About Me
 Full-stack developer with a multicultural background and a passion for building innovative solutions.
 My diverse upbringing across multiple countries has shaped my perspective and ability to collaborate in diverse environments.
 I'm fluent in English and French, which enhances my ability to communicate effectively in both technical and collaborative settings.

-🎓 Currently pursuing a Bachelor of Technology in Software Development at Southern Alberta Institute of Technology (Class of 2027).
+🎓 Currently pursuing a Bachelor of Technology in Software Development at Southern Alberta Institute of Technology.

-### 🔭 Current Focus
-- Building scalable full-stack applications
-- Exploring innovative solutions in real estate and financial technology
-- Developing cross-platform desktop applications

 ### 🛠️ Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=JavaScript&logoColor=black)